wp-plugins/sb-rss-feed-plus/README.txt

 Tested up to: 3.5
 Stable tag: 1.3.1

 This plugin will add post thumbnail to RSS feed items.
+Add server signatur or simple adds to your RSS feed.
+You can also create special fulltext RSS feed even when WordPress is set to "excerpt only" feed (via special url).

 == Description ==